cemtassinari/RoboND-Rover-Project-INTRO_CEMT/writeup_template.md

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
-Explain your results and how you might improve them in your writeup.

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+# Here I show some results of the rover in the autonomous mode:
+#
+#
+#
+#

+**Note: I recorded one run to show the results I got with my settings.
+I intend to get better results in the future. **